Nova Scotia Road Trip Itinerary 2023 (By a Local, With Map)

-This itinerary has given you about a week to explore Southwest Nova Scotia, but it is only one part of the region!
+You’ll need at least a week to road trip Nova Scotia, but longer is better.
 You should set aside another few days (at least three or four) to explore Cape Breton and the Cabot Trail (click that link to see our epic guide to the Cabot Trail!).

 What kind of vehicle is best for a Nova Scotia road trip?

 Any kind of vehicle is best for a Nova Scotia road trip, as long as it has air conditioning.
 A GPS is helpful, but not necessary.
 Nova Scotia roads are well maintained, but in rural areas there are a few bumps and potholes, so don’t bring the Lamborghini.

 What is the best time of year to visit Nova Scotia?

 June through October is the best time for a Nova Scotia road trip.
 Obviously, October has cooler weather, but the payoff is a breathtaking fall color display.

 That’s it for this Nova Scotia road trip itinerary but, before you go, be sure to check out our other Nova Scotia travel guides.
 Or, if you’re adventuring further west in Canada, take a look at our Alberta Road Trip guide!

 Oh, and get pumped for your trip to Nova Scotia by reading our 12 Reasons to Visit Nova Scotia!